kameshsampath/drag-stack/work/README.md

 # Work folder

 You can keep this folder for all works/exercises.
-It has `.envrc` that automatically loads the environment variables from parent `dag-stack` folder.
+It has `.envrc` that automatically loads the environment variables from parent `drag-stack` folder.

 ## GitOps Apps